+This post includes a fun hands-on art and culture activity for kids.
+Have you ever looked at the Mexican flag and its colors?
 I love the colors of Mexico!
-The flag’s green, white and red are vibrant and fun for kids.
-Cinco de Mayo provides a wonderful opportunity to work with these colors, working the senses, and also provides a foray into learning about Mexican culture, history and geography.
+The colors are green, white, and red are vibrant and fun for kids.
+Cinco de Mayo provides a wonderful opportunity to work with these colors, working the senses and also provides a foray into learning about Mexican culture, history, and geography.

 - Green: represents hope for a better nation, where people join together to achieve and maintain peace between them.